mocalucy/smart-restaurant-crawler/README.md

 Click **"ENG"** and **"Nearby"** to browse the extracted restaurant data.

-> ⚠️ The frontend is not actively maintained and may not function perfectly — it's only intended as a demo to preview the data crawling results.
+> ⚠️ The frontend is not actively maintained and may not function perfectly — it's only intended as a demo to preview the data crawling and prediction results.

 ## 📝 Notes